malahx/QuickMods/GameData/QuickMods/QuickIronMan/README.md

 #### How to uninstall it?

+In game, toggle simulation off, start a new vessel, and save.

 Delete the QuickMods/QuickIronMan folder in your KSP/GameData folder.

 #### Changelog
+1.1.0 - 2021.09.04
+* Enhanced stock launch/simulate button,
+* Switched toggle but by default to space,
+* Disabled recover / go to space center in simulation from the altimeter,
+* Added configuration file.

 1.0.0 - 2021.08.08
 * First release.